codigouranio/clan.sports.js/README.md

 - **Frontend:** React framework **Next.js** with Typescript is used for the development of views and interfaces, Chakra UI as component library and styles.
-- **Backend:** Node.js with Nest all developed with Typescript and for communication with TypeORM database.
-- **Services:** Docker, Google Cloud and MySQL.
+- **Backend:** Node.js with Nest all developed with Typescript and for communication with TypeORM database, Docker, Google Cloud and MySQL.

 ### Monorepo structure